oneconvergence/dkube-examples-internal/tensorflow/classification/mnist/digits/README.md

  10. Wait till status field shows running
  11. Copy the URL shown in Endpoint field of the serving job

+# Test Inference Details for tensorflow version 1.14 and 2.0
+1. Serving image : (use default one)
+2. Transformer image : (use default one)
+3. Transformer Project : (use default one)
+4. Transformer code : tensorflow/classification/mnist/digits/transformer/transformer.py

 # How to test Inference
 1. To test inference open a new tab with link https://< DKUBE_URL:port/inference >